 Turn an inexpensive notebook into a beautiful journal with my free pattern for a fabric covered notebook!
 The Snappy Composition Book Cover features a snap-closed cover, an elastic bookmark, and inside pockets.

 This post may contain affiliate links.
 If you purchase something through one of those links, you won't pay a penny more, but I'll earn a small commission which will help me keep bringing great content to you.
 Thanks!

 Is it weird that I get more excited about back-to-school sales than Christmas sales?
 I get a little giddy piling my shopping cart full of glue sticks and crayons and notebooks.
-And it’s all for me me ME – I do a separate shopping trip for legit school supplies for my daughter.
+And it's all for me me ME – I do a another shopping trip for legit school supplies for my daughter.

 One of my school supply must-buys is composition books.
 I found them for 50 cents each this year.
 So of course I bought a stack of them!

 The cheapie composition books aren't the prettiest things (or even the most sturdy), but that's okay because I made some really cute fabric covers to dress them up.

 AND, I'm sharing the free Snappy Composition Book Cover free pattern and tutorial with you!!